survivejs/webpack-book/manuscript/loading/04_javascript.md

 * [awesome-typescript-loader](https://www.npmjs.com/package/awesome-typescript-loader)
 * [light-ts-loader](https://www.npmjs.com/package/light-ts-loader)

-T> There's a [TypeScript parser for ESLint](https://www.npmjs.com/package/typescript-eslint-parser).
-It's also possible to lint it through [tslint](https://www.npmjs.com/package/tslint).
+T> There’s a [TypeScript parser for ESLint](https://www.npmjs.com/package/typescript-eslint-parser).
+It’s also possible to lint it through [tslint](https://www.npmjs.com/package/tslint).

 ## Setting Up Flow

 [Flow](http://flowtype.org/) performs static analysis based on your code and its type annotations.
 You have to install it as a separate tool and then run it against your code.
-There's [flow-status-webpack-plugin](https://www.npmjs.com/package/flow-status-webpack-plugin) that allows you to run it through webpack during development.
+There’s [flow-status-webpack-plugin](https://www.npmjs.com/package/flow-status-webpack-plugin) that allows you to run it through webpack during development.

 If you use React, the React specific Babel preset does most of the work through [babel-plugin-syntax-flow](https://www.npmjs.com/package/babel-plugin-syntax-flow).
 It can strip Flow annotations and convert your code into a format that is possible to transpile further.

-There's also [babel-plugin-typecheck](https://www.npmjs.com/package/babel-plugin-typecheck) that allows you to perform runtime checks based on your Flow annotations. [flow-runtime](https://codemix.github.io/flow-runtime/) goes a notch further and provides more functionality.
+There’s also [babel-plugin-typecheck](https://www.npmjs.com/package/babel-plugin-typecheck) that allows you to perform runtime checks based on your Flow annotations. [flow-runtime](https://codemix.github.io/flow-runtime/) goes a notch further and provides more functionality.
 These approaches complement Flow static checker and allow you to catch even more issues.

 T> [flow-coverage-report](https://www.npmjs.com/package/flow-coverage-report) shows how much of your code is covered by Flow type annotations.